 Jack’s experience in this area, as a pupil, includes observing the high-profile National Trading Standards prosecutions of money laundering offences and fraud offences in R v Grigg & ors (Leeds Crown Court, 2024) and R v Foster & ors (Sheffield Crown Court, 2024).

-• Advice on the novel application of unfair contract terms legislation to estate charges (for David Travers KC);
+• [2024] As a pupil, drafting advice (for David Travers KC) on the novel application of unfair contract terms legislation to estate charges.

 • Events